 However, a general rule of thumb is to expect a fuel stop of 30 – 60 minutes.

-Therefore, it is important to factor in the time it takes to deviate from the original route, the time to descend, land, and taxi to the stand.
+It is therefore important to factor in the time it takes to deviate from the original route, the time to descend, land, and taxi to the stand.
 After refueling it is important to consider the time it then takes to taxi to the runway, take-off, climb, and then continue along the original route.

-As a result, the actual time that a fuel stop will add to your journey will likely add closer to two hours to your overall travel time.
+As a result, the actual time that a fuel stop will add to your journey will likely be closer to two hours.

 Factors Affecting Duration of Fuel Stops